CS241 Tool Summary

 Web version

-This tool reads a CFG component followed by a sequence of zero or more DERIVATION components.
+This tool reads (from standard input) a CFG component followed by a sequence of zero or more DERIVATION components.
 If the CFG and derivations are valid, it prints information about the CFG, and prints the rules used in each derivation.
 It then prints the terminal string arrived at by the derivation.
 If the CFG is malformed, or the derivation is invalid, an error message is printed, and the tool quits.

 cs241.slr